 Claiming damages against the tenant

 In this particular case, it’s unlikely the landlord will see a dime from the culprit.
-When someone causes damage to that extent, it’s unlikely they’ll leave behind a contact card.
+When someone causes damage to that extent, it’s unlikely they’ll leave behind contact details.
 They’re usually gone for good.

 However, some landlords have successfully used independent ‘people tracking’ services (just Google it) to hunt down the culprit and then proceeded to file a claim against them.